 So what's the difference in practical terms?
 Here's a diagram of the screw head differences:

-The Phillips design is supposed to allow the driver to cam out - meaning that the driver will slip out of the screw head - once maximum torque is reached.
-The JIS head is not designed for this, however, and instead the driver strips the screw head.
-This issue is compounded by the fact that the Phillips drivers don't seat as deeply into the JIS screw head as the JIS bits do.
+The Phillips design is said to allow the driver to cam out - meaning that the driver will slip out of the screw head - once maximum torque is reached.
+I have not found anything in the patents to suggest whether or not that's the case - anyone with more info please let me know!
+The JIS head is supposedly not designed for this, however, and instead the driver strips the screw head.
+This issue is compounded by the fact that - or perhhaps it's the entire issue - the Phillips drivers don't seat as deeply into the JIS screw head as the JIS bits do.
 Here's the head of a #2 JIS driver:

 We have reviewed a set of JIS impact drivers on this site - click here for the Megadora range review and pics.